Peugeot Partner Vans Clutch problem

 As a result of our diagnosis, the guy left his van.
 We split and stripped down the gearbox to allow us to examine the clutch.
 Sure enough, the clutch bearing was very black due to overheating. thus requiring replacement.

 After contacting the customer, John, we recommended that he also had a new clutch plate and cover fitted.
 Because, the old clutch did not have much life left.
 John gave us permission, the job was completed, and the van was as good as new.

 Second Peugeot partner vans clutch problem a diesel van

 As we were repairing the first van, Consequently, the second owner of a Partner van called us for help.
 The second guy was called Ron.
 Ron had been doing a delivery in the Hinckley area of Leicestershire.
 This time, Ron knew that the problem was his clutch.
 On account of, his van gave out some loud squealing and then the clutch pedal lost any play.
 Ron, could not get any gears and the van came to a stop at a road junction.

-The first thing for me was to ask Ron if he was a member of any of the motoring rescue organisations?
+The first thing for me was to ask Ron if he was a member of any of the motoring rescue organizations?
 Believe it or not, his membership in the AA had expired.
 Because, Ron was stuck, without any gears and in trouble.
 Then I promised to help him from Halifax.